kubeflow/website/content/docs/started/k8s/overview.md

 weight = 1
 +++

 Follow these instructions if you want to install Kubeflow on an existing Kubernetes cluster.

+### Minimum system requirements

-The cluster must meet the following requirements:
+The Kubernetes cluster must meet the following minimum requirements:

   * Kubernetes version {{% kubernetes-min-version %}} or later.
-  * A minimum of 0.6 CPU in cluster.
-(Reserved for 3 replicated ambassador pods and according to your needs add additional CPUs.)
-  * Node with storage >= 10 GB.
-(Due to the ML libraries and third party packages bundled in the Kubeflow Docker images.)
+  * At least one worker node with a minimum of:
+    * 4 CPU
+    * 50 GB storage
+    * 12 GB memory

 If you are using a Kubernetes distribution or Cloud Provider which has specific instructions for installing Kubeflow we recommend following those instructions.
 Those instructions do additional Cloud specific setup to create a really great Kubeflow experience.